lamps-wg/cms-kemri/draft-ietf-lamps-cms-kemri.md

 The recipient obtains the content-encryption key using these steps:

-1. The recipient's private key and the ciphertext are used with the Decapsulate() function to obtain a pairwise shared secret.
+1. The recipient's private key and the ciphertext are used with the KEM Decapsulate() function to obtain a pairwise shared secret.

 2. The key-derivation function is used to derive a pairwise key-encryption key, called KEK, from the pairwise shared secret and other data that is sent in the clear.